ibilalkayy/small-projects/README.md

 ## 📘 Introduction

-This repository contains various projects showcasing the power and flexibility of JavaScript.
+This repository contains various projects showcasing the power and flexibility of different technologies.
 Whether you're a beginner looking to learn, or an expert searching for some inspiration, there's something here for everyone.

 ## 📂 Projects